Monday, 27 July 2015

 Uncovering the past with Trench Cake

 Here’s another recipe from the World War 1 period which I baked at the Life on the Home Front Doncaster 1914-18 event at Cusworth Hall Museum and Park.
-It’s the official recipe released by the government in 2014 so everyone can try their hand at baking a traditional cake sent to soldiers in the trenches during the First World War.
-Although its name doesn’t sound too appetizing, visitors were highly impressed when they tried a piece!
+We tried out traditional recipes sent to soldiers in the trenches during the First World War.
+Although its name doesn’t sound too appetizing, visitors were highly impressed when they tried a slice.

 8oz/225g plain flour